sganz/rpn-calc/README.md

 - Document code with JSDoc like structure to be able to have docs!
 - i18n integration for language, possibly numbers
 - Winston Logging
-- Sequalize to do user tracking or some such use
+- Sequelize to do user tracking or some such use of a database
 - ExpressJS to expose it as a service
 - Phase 2 would be build a front end with multiple tools like Vue and React

+---

+Here are the current list of scripts that can run and what they do -

+- docs - Run JSDocs, with enable private tags
+- tests - Run Jest, with coverage report
+- more coming soon!

+To run these do something like -

+> \$ npm run docs
+>
+> \$ npm run tests

 ---